JuliaLang/www.julialang.org/manual/standard-library-reference/index.md

 `randf(dims)` — Create a random array with Float32 random values in (0,1)

-`randn(dims)` — Create a random array with Float64 uniformly distributed random values with a mean of 0 and standard deviation of 1
+`randn(dims)` — Create a random array with Float64 normally-distributed random values with a mean of 0 and standard deviation of 1

 `eye(n)` — n-by-n identity matrix